astronomer/docs/software_versioned_docs/version-0.33/cluster-resource-provisioning.md

 :::

 By default, Deployments specify CPU and memory [requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) for Kubernetes in terms of Astronomer Units (AU).
-For example, if an Airflow scheduler uses 1AU, it has both a request and a limit of 0.1 CPU and 385 MB of memory on its given Kubernetes node.
+For example, if an Apache Airflow®® scheduler uses 1AU, it has both a request and a limit of 0.1 CPU and 385 MB of memory on its given Kubernetes node.
 Because you can't normally have a request lower than a limit, some Airflow components might reserve more resources on a node than they actually require.

 To change this behavior, you can change the amount of CPU and memory that an AU requests, allowing you to more efficiently provision resources based on the requirements for your Deployments.
 This is known as overprovisioning, because it allows more Airflow component instances to exist on a single Kubernetes node.